UrielCh/node-alpine-ts/README.md

 - Alpine.LOGFORMATS.CLF
 - Alpine.LOGFORMATS.CLF_VHOST

-that can be passed as arguments to the constructor or configured with the .setLogFormat() method.
+That can be passed as arguments to the constructor or configured with the .setLogFormat() method.

 The default log format is Alpine.LOGFORMATS.COMBINED.